fontys-intersect/fontys-intersect-2020/introduction.md

 ## Structure of the research

 The research approach of this project is case-based.
-This means that all our info is backed by one or more case studies.
-During this project three case studies have been done.
+This means that all our information is backed by one or more case studies.
+During this project, three case studies have been done.
 More about the case studies can be found [here](cases/index.md).
-Beside the case studies a literature study has been done.
+Besides the case studies, a literature study has been done.
 Combining these research approaches enhances the overall quality of these guidelines.

 ## Structure of the website